Driver killed by semi wheel hub was pregnant mother of 3

 JOLIET, Ill.
 (WLS) --A pregnant woman was killed Tuesday when a 100-pound wheel hub came loose from a semitrailer on Interstate 80 near Joliet and smashed into their windshield.

-38-year-old Melinda Cullen of Coal City was on her way home from work at the time of the accident.
+Melinda Cullen, 38, of Coal City, was on her way home from work at the time of the accident.
 She was due to deliver her baby, a son, in ten days.

 Cullen's parents-in-law, Charles Cullen and Peggy Bingham, last saw Cullen Sunday.